Barrington Research Maintains Barrett Business Services (BBSI) Outperform Recommendation

 What is the Fund Sentiment?

-There are 463 funds or institutions reporting positions in Barrett Business Services.
-This is an increase of 9 owner(s) or 1.98% in the last quarter.
-Average portfolio weight of all funds dedicated to BBSI is 0.22%, an increase of 10.22%.
-Total shares owned by institutions increased in the last three months by 1.22% to 28,828K shares.
-The put/call ratio of BBSI is 2.15, indicating a bearish outlook.
+There are 462 funds or institutions reporting positions in Barrett Business Services.
+This is an increase of 8 owner(s) or 1.76% in the last quarter.
+Average portfolio weight of all funds dedicated to BBSI is 0.22%, an increase of 10.47%.
+Total shares owned by institutions decreased in the last three months by 0.53% to 28,839K shares.
+The put/call ratio of BBSI is 2.12, indicating a bearish outlook.

 What are Other Shareholders Doing?